Mary Carpenter: Red Lodge Reformatory

 When Lady Byron died in 1860, Mary Carpenter was given a legacy to outright purchase the Red Lodge, including a cottage to be used for training the girls in domestic service.
 Mary Carpenter's detailed diaries (Ref.
 12693/1-2) (online catalogue) present the earliest days at the Red Lodge transforming it from deserted house into functional school, including the discovery of a human foot in an outhouse.
 Carpenter's diaries also reveal the use of 'the cells' located in the cellar of the Red Lodge for disciplining "violent, refractory and noisy girls".
 Other punishments included caning and having their hair cut very short.

 The famous anti-vivisectionist, Frances Power Cobbe worked at the Red Lodge and lived with Mary Carpenter from 1858 to 1859, but a turbulent relationship between the two meant that Cobbe left the school.

+In 1858 Carpenter also established a reformatory for boys, called the Park Row Industrial School in Bristol, which was the first certified institution of its kind to be founded in England following the passing of the Industrial Schools Act (1857).

 Her strong religious beliefs drove her reforms.
 "Love must be the ruling sentiment of all who attempt to influence and guide these children", she wrote in Reformatory Schools for the Children of the Perishing and Dangerous Classes, and for Juvenile Offenders.
 Now that the principle of reformatory schools was established, Carpenter agitated for free day schools, arguing the ragged schools were entitled to financial aid from the government.
 At the 1860 Oxford meeting, she became the first women to read a paper at a British Association meeting, addressing this subject, and, mainly owing to her instigation, a conference on ragged schools in relation to government grants for education was held at Birmingham in 1861.

 In the same year, Carpenter was invited to give evidence to the House of Commons Select Committee on the Education of Destitute Children.
 Amongst other evidence she criticised Catholic priests who warned young children of Irish immigrants from attending her ragged school.
 She condemned the "low Anglo Irish" as combining "the vices of the English in a large commercial town with their ... natural character in a very undesirable way."

 She further said, "I can only say that the children told us that the priests had in one case flogged a child for coming to our school, and had used very strong influence to prevent them from coming, and that I have myself been absolutely insulted in the street by Catholic children ... who feel erroneously that they were showing their zeal for their own religion by insulting Protestants."